 The analytical method

 The results of the prioritisation by categories are shown in the graphs below:

-The result of this year’s exercise shows that our focus areas are in line with our stakeholders’ expectations.
-The highlighted areas in the graphs can be found throughout our annual and sustainability report and on our webpage, where we describe our actions to meet our stakeholders’ expectations.
+The result of the exercise shows that our current focus areas are in line with our stakeholders’ expectations.
+The highlighted areas in the graphs can be found throughout our annual and sustainability report and on our webpage, where we describe our actions and way of working to meet our stakeholders’ expectations.

 Our future focus

 Scania will broaden the materiality analysis during the coming year, to include a wider range of stakeholders and tap into their expectations on a more continuous basis.
+The materiality analyses will also be further integrated and connected with Scania’s risk process.
 The conclusions we draw from these interactions will guide our priorities, not only in the sustainability area, but even more importantly, in our business plans and strategic direction.